 Leadership: Founder, Gregory Vigneaux, M.S.

-Gregory Vigneaux is the Founder, Chief Consultant, and Design Officer at Operational Coherence.
-He holds a B.S. in Wildland Fire Management and an M.S. in Emergency Services Administration.
-He has worked on Hotshot Crews for the National Park Service and the United States Forest Service, as well as a National Park Service Type II Initial Attack Crew.
-The Type II Initial Attack Crew had a heavy focus on fuels management in the region and local unit through mechanical thinning, pile burning, and prescribed burning in the region and home unit.
-He earned the coveted Rookie of the Year Award on the United States Forest Service's Big Bear Hotshots and the Fuels & Ecology Award: Promoting Fire-Adapted Human Communities, National Park Service for work in Acadia National Park while working for the Cape Cod National Seashore Fire Crew.
+During some of his most formative years, Gregory worked on Hotshot Crews for the National Park Service and the United States Forest Service, as well as a National Park Service Type II Initial Attack and fuels crew.
+He earned the coveted Rookie of the Year Award on the United States Forest Service's Big Bear Hotshots and was a recipient of the National Park Service's Fuels and Ecology Award: Promoting Fire-Adapted Human Communities, for work completed in Acadia National Park while belonging to the Cape Cod National Seashore Fire Crew.

-He has fought high-priority fires as a highly trained and conditioned firefighter working in remote locations with little logistical support in an arduous environment in twelve states from coast to coast, including Alaska and a heavy concentration in California, including wind-driven fires, wildland-urban interface fires, while the majority were in the backcountry.
-He primarily worked on chainsaw teams, which was his initial goal.
-Fires Gregory has fought have been integrated into textbooks for teaching subsequent generations of wildland firefighters.
-He has and continues to inspire and coach emerging wildland firefighters physically and as students of fire.
+He has fought high-priority fires as a highly trained and conditioned firefighter working in remote locations with little logistical support in an arduous environment in twelve states from coast to coast, including Alaska, and with a heavy concentration in California.
+Gregory has fought wildfires that have been written about in textbooks for teaching following generations of wildland firefighters that he has coached and continues to provide coaching services to.

 Academic Publications

-- Vigneaux, G. J. (Forthcoming).
+• Vigneaux, G. J. (2005).
 In search of the brighter edge of darkness: Essays and tools for public safety.
-Lulu.com.
+Distributed by Lulu.com.

 Relevant Academic and Industry Presentations